NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Good Practices--DOCID36.md

 VNC is one of those longstanding ways of getting graphical access to your computer over a network.
-While it's well known and loved, there are in fact many ways to exploit vnc and there are now better ways to get to your graphical content.
+While it's well known and loved, there are in fact many ways to exploit VNC and there are now better ways to get to your graphical content.

-x2go is technically superior to vnc and tunnels your graphical content over ssh.
+X2go is technically superior to VNC and tunnels your graphical content over ssh.

 ## Terminate instances that you no longer require